wolfSSL/microchip-atecc-demos/wolfssl_client_trust_platform/firmware/README.md

 2. Using the Harmony Configuration tool make sure the following components are selected:

 * ATECC608
+  - Click on the Instance 0 and choose interface type -> "Trust & Go: TLS"
 * wolfSSL
 * wolfCrypt
 * Trust&Go
 * WINC

-3. Harmony v3 code generation needs the following changes:
+3. Harmony v3 code generation needs a few changes

+See wolfssl_trust_platform_patch.diff and apply using `patch -p1 < wolfssl_trust_platform_patch.diff`.

+Here are the changes:

 * `src/config/samd21_trust/configuration.h`: